miiguelkf/CodeWars/README.md

 # CodeWars
-Repository destinated for posting my CodeWars solutions.
+Repository destinated for posting CodeWars solutions.

+Mainly I am using it to keep track of my evolution in the programming (most python) world.